 The pub is proudly British, offering up beer, cider and wine from classic labels like Guinness and Aspall Cider.
 There’s also a generous wine list, sourced from all over the world.

 The food is particularly exceptional, offering British classics with a twist, like the mouthwatering grilled sea bass or the fancy take on the classic Scotch Egg.

-Overlooking the Borough Market, you certainly feel like you’re a part of the fabric of London as you sink a pint in this gorgeous London Bridge pub.
+Overlooking the Borough Market, you certainly feel like you’re a part of the fabric of London as you sink a pint in this London boozer.